 |Temperature and soil respiration||Soil moisture also affects respiration, and moisture can decrease with increasing temperature.||Control experimentally: monitor soil moisture and add water to make sure that soil moisture is consistent across all treatment plots.|

 Finally, put these variables together into a diagram.
 Use arrows to show the possible relationships between variables and include signs to show the expected direction of the relationships.

-Here we predict that increasing phone use is negatively correlated with hours of sleep, and predict an unknown influence of natural variation on hours of sleep.
+Here we predict that the amount of phone use will have a negative effect on hours of sleep, and predict an unknown influence of natural variation on hours of sleep.

-Here we predict a positive correlation between temperature and soil respiration and a negative correlation between temperature and soil moisture, and predict that decreasing soil moisture will lead to decreased soil respiration.
+Here we predict that increasing temperature will increase soil respiration and decrease soil moisture, while decreasing soil moisture will lead to decreased soil respiration.

 Step 2: Write your hypothesis